50054-cdpa/notes/code_generation.md

 ```
 However this option is not always possible, as the following the `w` might not be returned variable in some other examples.

-We could also avoid the offloading by exploting the liveness analysis, that `x` is not live from instruction `3` onwards, hence we should not even save the result of `r0` to the temporary variable `x`.
+We could also avoid the offloading by exploiting the liveness analysis, that `x` is not live from instruction `3` onwards, hence we should not even save the result of `r0` to the temporary variable `x`.

 ```java
 1: r0 <- input